 Mary Anne Christie - 1995

-- Worked to assure women a voice in the political process, and she made local history when she was elected the first woman mayor of Madeira in 1975.
+- Worked to assure women a voice in the political process and made history when she was elected first woman mayor of Madeira in 1975.

 Donna J. Casey - 1995

-H. Richard Burdick - 1995
+Lieutenant H. Richard Burdick - 1995

 Jack C. Malott - 1994

 - Summa cum laude graduate of the UC Blue Ash Radiologic Technology program.

 - Worked as Director of Radiologic Administration at University Hospital.